Michal78900/CommsHackEvents/README.md

 ***Method 1: Convert Using CommsHack***
 In the base CommsHack plugin set your `f_f_m_p_e_g:` path to `ffpmeg.exe`, for example `C:/Users/User/AppData/Roaming/EXILED/Configs/CommsHackAudio/ffpmeg.exe`. (or wherever the CommsHackAudio folder is located)

-Now every time the plugin runs a `.mp3` file (ie you run `audio` command from CommsHack or whem the certain event occurs) it will automatically convert it to a `.raw` file and use that one.
+Now every time the plugin runs a `.mp3` file (ie you run `audio` command from CommsHack or when the certain event occurs) it will automatically convert it to a `.raw` file and use that one.

 ***Method 2: Converting the File Manually:***